Rebuilding the R-390A Receivers

 track of where they reinstall anyway.

 The Coil Assemblies themselves will need to be inspected for corrosion, problems with the trimmer capacitor and broken wires.
 The coil shield is removed by pressing the two tabs in and then pulling the shield off.
 Once the coil is out of the shield do your inspection and cleaning and then replace the shield.
 I clean the coil pins with De-Oxit and a Q-tip.
 I also clean the sockets using De-Oxit applied into the socket with a bare wire that fits into the sockets.
 This puts the De-Oxit right where it needs to be where a spray would be messy and waste a lot of De-Oxit.
+Update - I don't use the bare wire anymore.
+I use a small wooden toothpick for working the De-Oxit into the socket.
+The wood doesn't scratch the gold plating but does work to safely remove oxidation and dirt.

 When inspecting the Ant/RF amp coil assemblies, T-102, T-202, T-203, etc., be sure to check the all of the windings and especially the primary winding for evidence of burning due to excessive RF power being applied to the receiver antenna input.
 This will generally be found on the 2-4mc, 4-8mc, 8-16mc and 16-32mc coils since these are the coils that are used for ham bands coverage.
 However, it is most common to find the 2-4mc coil burned since this is used on 80M where most AM activity takes place.
 Not that AM specifically would cause this, it could happen on "tune up" in any mode.
 It's just that most R-390A receivers are being used by vintage ham gear enthusiasts and nearly all of their transmitting activity is on 80M AM.